 First, a great actor can make anything sound good, and you don’t want anything to sound good.
 If a line is a clunker, you’ll want it to land like a wet washcloth in the room, not like fireworks.
 If a passage is confusing, you’ll want to see confusion on everyone’s faces instead of awe at an actor’s commitment to the role.

-Bottom line: A dynamic performance can mask deeper problems, and the table read is where you need to be able to spot deeper problems.
+Bottom line: A dynamic performance can mask deeper problems, and the table read is where you need to be able to spot them.

 Another reason not to have them acting is they could be nervous or excited and won’t be turning in their best work.
-For an actor, a read-through tends to register as an audition on steroids.
+It shouldn't be like holding auditions all over again.

 Lastly, actors are natural showfolk.
 The personalities you’ve hired could overshadow the script work, which doesn’t benefit anyone.
 Unless, of course, Hugh Jackman is in your project: